Integrated Terminal

-Visual Studio Code includes a fully-featured integrated terminal that conveniently starts at the root of your workspace.
+Visual Studio Code includes a full featured integrated terminal that starts at the root of your workspace.
 It provides integration with the editor to support features like links and error detection.
+The integrated terminal can run commands such as mkdir and git just like a standalone terminal.

-Note: Open an external terminal with the ⇧⌘C (Windows, Linux Ctrl+Shift+C) keyboard shortcut if you prefer to work outside VS Code.
+Note: If you prefer to work outside VS Code, open an external terminal with the ⇧⌘C (Windows, Linux Ctrl+Shift+C) keyboard shortcut

 Terminal shells

-The integrated terminal can use various shells installed on your machine, with the defaults being:
+The integrated terminal can use various shells installed on your machine, with the default being pulled from your system defaults.
+Shells are detected and presented in the terminal profiles dropdown.

-You can learn more about configuring terminal shells in the terminal profiles section below.
+You can learn more about configuring terminal shells in the terminal profiles article.

 Managing terminals